maswang32/hearinganythinganywhere/README.md

 The three necessary arguments to the training script ```train.py``` are:
 1. The path where the model's weights and renderings should be saved
 2. The name of the dataset (e.g. ```"classroomBase"```) as specified in ```rooms/dataset.py```
-3. The path to the directory of pretraced reflection paths (these are included in the github).
+3. The path to the directory of pretraced reflection paths (these are included as part of this github repo).

 For example, to train and evaluate DIFFRIR on the Classroom Base dataset, simply run:
 ```